-The Complete Book of Essential Oils and Aromatherapy: Citronella may help relieve muscle aches and pains, excessive perspiration, fungus, fatigue, and insect bites.
+The Complete Book of Essential Oils and Aromatherapy: Uses of citronella essential oil include helping relieve muscle aches and pains, excessive perspiration, fungus, fatigue, and insect bites.

 Essential Oils: All Natural Remedies: Citronella balances skin prone to oiliness, freshens and clears air, and enhances focus.
 You can make a foot lotion for smelly feet by adding a few drops to unscented lotion base.

 The Encyclopedia of Essential Oils (updated edition): Citronella oil supports the immune system during colds and flu.
 Good for oily skin and to relieve excessive perspiration.
 May help relieve fatigue and headaches.